-Whether pipe bursting or lining is right for you depends on your situation; how deep your pipe is, its location on your property and how extensive the damages are.
+Determining whether pipe bursting or lining is right for you depends on your situation; how deep your pipe is, its location on your property, and how extensive the damages are.

 For shallow pipes with no nearby utilities or obstructions, digging through and replacing the pipe manually would likely be more affordable than relining it internally.
 However, if your damaged pipe runs under your driveway, any large trees or sidewalks, dig-free pipe lining could save you as much as $10,000 in repair costs, if not more.